 - Coursework most similar to AMES-designator courses have the greatest likelihood of being approved for the major/minor.
 For example, a Korean literature/language/culture course may be approved, but a Korean accounting or science course will not be approved.

 - Most coursework will need to be petitioned upon return.
 A meeting with your AMES adviser prior to departure, which is required, can help increase the likelihood of your coursework abroad being approved for major or minor requirements.

 - When taking language coursework abroad, you will work with the program to determine your Korean language course level.
 This may involve a written placement exam, oral exam, and/or writing sample.
 Keep in mind that you cannot receive credit for a class that duplicates what you have already taken on campus.

-- If you are not satisfied with the level in which you have placed, notify the on-site staff, your ALL academic adviser, and your Learning Abroad Center program adviser immediately.
+- If you are not satisfied with the level in which you have placed, notify the on-site staff, your AMES academic adviser, and your Learning Abroad Center program adviser immediately.

-- Prerequisite (first and second year) language coursework taken abroad may not be used to fulfill ALL major/minor requirements.
+- Prerequisite (first and second year) language coursework taken abroad may not be used to fulfill AMES major/minor requirements.

 - It is crucial to retain all coursework materials from the classes you take abroad, including all syllabi, textbooks, papers, tests, projects and presentation handouts.
 These materials will be reviewed by the department to determine the applicability of study abroad coursework to the major or minor.

-- Consult with the ALL academic adviser to determine:
+- Consult with the AMES academic adviser to determine:

 - appropriate placement into your next language course upon return.

 - completion of the language requirement for the major.